Protection Paladin Tank Azerite Traits/Powers and Armor — Shadowlands Pre-Patch 9.0.1

 Choosing Azerite Gear for Protection Paladin

 When comparing Azerite Gear pieces, the general rule of thumb is to use the item with the highest item level you have.
 In very rare cases, it can be better to use a lower item level Azerite piece if it only has great Azerite traits, compared to one with only terrible traits.
-However, your main goal with your Azerite gearing is mainly going to be to obtain Inspiring Vanguard somewhere in your set.
-It is also recommended to have one Soaring Shield trait in your gear set when it comes to Mythic+.
+However, your main goal with your Azerite gearing is mainly going to be to obtain Inspiring Vanguard and a Light's Decree somewhere in your set.

 Choosing Azerite Traits for Protection Paladin